Identify type, approximate thickness

 Buckled Shingles

-Once installed, the panels will absorb moisture from the air until they reach EMC.
-As they absorb moisture, they expand in width and length.
+As they absorb moisture, panel expand in width and length.
 This is why manufacturers recommend that an eighth-inch gap be left between panels during installation.
-If shingles are installed before panels have expanded, the shingles will buckle above panel edges as the gaps close.
+If shingles are installed before panels have expanded (reached EMC), the shingles will buckle above panel edges as the gaps between panels close.
+You'll see more buckling in vertical joints because sheathing panels are longer in horizontal orientation, resulting in greater expansion.

 RADIANT BARRIER SHEATHING (Potential fire danger)